wp-plugins/external-video-for-everybody/readme.txt

 only minor variations straight from the [Video for Everybody](http://camendesign.com/code/video_for_everybody) model.
 See that site for fuller details.

-With the latest release users can now optionally use the [VideoJS](http://videojs.com) JavaScript library to outfit their videos with an attractive set of controls that includes a full screen option.
+Users can optionally use the [VideoJS](http://videojs.com) JavaScript library to outfit their videos with an attractive set of controls that includes a full screen option.